 High-quality twin share or private rooms are included.
 You'll stay in comfy 3-4 star hotels for most of nights and high country farm or scenic lodges close to waterfront or national park in our unique destinations.
 Hotel rooms are with ensuite, while shared facilities are at the lodges.

 17 Breakfasts, 5 Dinners and 1 Lunch is included.
-A mixture of cooked and continental breakfasts are included for every morning of your tour.
-We've also included other meals here and there, be sure to check your itinerary for more details.
+A mixture of cooked and continental breakfasts are included along some delicious dinners and a lunch.
+Please check the itinerary for more details.

 Take the pressure off, kick back, relax, soak up the scenery and let someone else do the driving.
 You'll travel by private, air-conditioned bus.